William Montrose Graham: Biography

+In 1917 the Army named a new mine planter for General Graham, the USAMP General William M. Graham.

 Personal

 Graham married Mary Brewerton Ricketts, daughter of Major General James Brewerton Ricketts, in 1860 at Fortress Monroe, VA.
 Mary was born Aroostine in honor of her Native American heritage and Aroostook County birth.
 Her family had her name legally changed to Mary due to her father's service in the Indian Wars.
 Graham and Mary AKA Aroostine had six children.
 They included Mary Ricketts Graham, who married Vice Admiral Guy Hamilton Burrage; Meeta Campbell Graham, who married Carroll Storrs Alden, head of the English, History and Government Departments at the US Naval Academy and author of several books about US naval history; Harriet Pierce Graham, who married Rear Admiral Archibald Henderson Scales, Superintendent of the US Naval Academy; and Lieutenant William Montrose Graham Jr.